jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 ### proc directory

 This is where kernel keeps its settings and properties.
-This direcgtory is created on ram and files might have write accessible.
+This directory is created on ram and files might have write accessible.

 ```
 $ ls /proc/